 If you’ve just entered the job market, you might already be panicking about whether you’ll find a place at one of the top companies.
-Is there even a space available?
+Is there even space available?

 You’ll stress and panic, filling out your CV, writing multiple cover letters and hunting for interviews.
 For a great opportunity, you might travel halfway across the country.
-Even though your odds of getting the job is only about one in a hundred.
+Even though your odds of getting the job are only about one in a hundred.
 Does that make sense?

 We don’t think so, and that’s why we have some advice on this subject.
 Don’t spend your time chasing employers.
 Instead, set up an environment in which they feel they should be chasing you.